Azure/terraform-azurerm-avm-res-web-site/README.md

 ### <a name="input_zip_deploy_file"></a> [zip\_deploy\_file](#input\_zip\_deploy\_file)

-Description: value for zip deploy file
+Description: The path to the zip file to deploy to the Function App.

 Type: `string`